SD › Best Places in Gili Islands

 Pearl of Trawangan • Pondok Santi Estate (Trawangan) • Scallywags Resort (Trawangan) • Wilson’s Retreat (Trawangan) • Aston Sunset Beach Resort – Gili Trawangan • Gili Air Lagoon Resort • Hotel Ombak Paradise (Air) • Dolcemare Resort (Air) • Vyaana Gili Air • Karma Reef (Meno) • Seri Resort (Meno) • MAHAMAYA Gili Meno

 - Best Luxury Villas on the Gili Islands

 Ponte Villas (Trawangan) • Villa Nero (Trawangan) • Paradesa Villa (Trawangan) • Gili Eco Villas (Trawangan) • Kempas Villa (Air) • Slow Gili Air • Villas Ganjor (Meno)

 - Best Family Hotels on the Gili Islands

-Bleu Verde Hotel Turtle Point Beach (Trawangan) • Desa Dunia Beda Beach Resort (Trawangan) • Ergon Pandawa Hotels & Resorts (Trawangan) • Hotel Ombak Sunset (Trawangan) • Musa Villas and Bungalows Gili Air • Lucy’s Garden Hotel (Air)
+Bleu Verde Turtle Point Beach (Trawangan) • Desa Dunia Beda Beach Resort (Trawangan) • Ergon Pandawa Hotels & Resorts (Trawangan) • Ombak Sunset (Trawangan) • Musa Villas and Bungalows Gili Air • Lucy’s Garden Hotel (Air)

 - Best Boutique Hotels on the Gili Islands